What our Number Patterns – Grade 5 lesson plan includes

-Number Patterns is a 5th Grade mathematics lesson.
-It teaches students how to generate patterns using a given rule.
-Teachers will begin the lesson by asking students where they’ve seen patterns.
+Lesson Objectives and Overview: Number Patterns – Grade 5 teaches students how to generate patterns using a given rule.
+You will begin the lesson by asking students where they’ve seen patterns.
 This can be in general, not necessarily in math.
-Then the teacher will ask about math patterns specifically, such as skip counting.
+Then you can ask about math patterns specifically, such as skip counting.

-Two instructional content pages will precede the activity.
-They describe the difference between math patterns with properties and those that just follow a rule.
+The two content pages describe the difference between math patterns with properties and those that just follow a rule.
 For example, “any number times zero equals zero” is a mathematical property.
 On the other hand, “add eight” is simply a rule.
 The lesson continues by describing simple and complicated rules.
 It introduces the idea of the order of operations.

 The activity worksheet will require students to work with a partner.
 Each student will write their own number pattern (rule) on an index card.
 They will write out the first few numbers for their partner.
 After switching cards, the students will try to guess each other’s patterns.
 Then they will fill in the blanks once they know the rule.

 At the end, students will answer questions about the patterns they looked at.
 Some will ask about the pattern of a single rule.
 Others will ask to compare the patterns of the two sets of numbers to each other.